Road Safety Manual

 Pursuant to the recommendations of the African Union Specialized Technical Committee on Transport, Transcontinental and Interregional Infrastructure, and Energy (STC-TTIIE) meeting in Cairo in 2019, UNECA and AUC formulated Africa's post-2020 Strategic Directions for Road Safety and prepared a draft of Africa's Road Safety Action Plan for the decade 2021-2030.

-Taking not of these initial strategic directions, and the UN Resolution A/RES/74/299 "Improving gloval road safety", the STC-TTIIE adopted an updated versions of the "Strategic Directions for the post-2020 Decade: African common position" with the target to reduce road deaths and injuries by 50% by 2030 as well as to promote the implementation of the Safe System approach.
-The STC-TTIIE requested AUC to finalize the Action Plan in collarboration with ECA, taking into consideration the Global Action Plan for the Second Decade of Action for Road Safety.
+Taking not of these initial strategic directions, and the UN Resolution A/RES/74/299 "Improving global road safety", the STC-TTIIE adopted an updated versions of the "Strategic Directions for the post-2020 Decade: African common position" with the target to reduce road deaths and injuries by 50% by 2030 as well as to promote the implementation of the Safe System approach.
+The STC-TTIIE requested AUC to finalize the Action Plan in collaboration with ECA, taking into consideration the Global Action Plan for the Second Decade of Action for Road Safety.

 Source: African Union, (2011, 2022).